IntelliTect/toggl-tools/TogglPS/readme.md

 This creates a global security header that will be used in other calls in the api Not calling Initialize-Toggl first will cause all other calls to fail

-## Using the utilities
+# Using the utilities

-Returns the body of the API response. typically this will be rendered as an array of custom objects representing each project.
+Most of the functions return the body of a Toggl API response as a Powershell custom object or array of custom objeccts.

-Output is generally suitable for use in the Powershell pipeline
+Output from a function is suitable for use in the Powershell pipeline

+## Common Parameters

 UserAgent is the email of the user making the calls

+## Examples

 ```
 $projects = Get-Projects